kgururaj/GenomicsDB_wiki/DEPRECATED:--Producing-GVCFs-from-TileDB.md

 * You need to have the SQLite tables populated correctly with sample, contig and fields mapping.
 * An MPI library
-* [Rapidjson library](https://github.com/miloyip/rapidjson): I use this library to pass the query configuration in a json file to TileDB.
+* [Rapidjson library](https://github.com/miloyip/rapidjson): Used to pass the query configuration in a json file to TileDB.
 The library is a header-only library - no compilation needed.

         git clone https://github.com/miloyip/rapidjson